 Depending on your employer’s history of discrimination, you might not be the only one who has been treated unfairly based on sexual orientation.
 Advise your attorney about anyone who may have witnessed the harassment or discriminatory actions towards you.
 Provide your attorney with their contact information so that a witness statement may be obtained.

 With a sexual orientation discrimination lawyer by your side, you can fight against your mistreatment in the workplace.
-Contact West Coast Trial Lawyers at any time for a free consultation by calling (888) 888-9285.
+Contact West Coast Employment Lawyers at any time for a free consultation by calling 1-800-247-9235.
 Our employment discrimination lawyers are ready to help.